 - In the Access Management section of the Administration menu, select .

-- From the New Module drop-down list, select one of the Bitbucket Cloud pre-configured OAuth 2.0 authentication module.
+- From the New Module drop-down list, select Bitbucket Cloud.

 - If the feature is supported by your browser, use the Copy button to copy the redirect URI to your clipboard.

 Generate a Client ID and Secret

 The next step is to register the authorized redirect URI for Hub in Bitbucket Cloud.